Here is a first aid kit contents list that you use to make sure you've got all the necessary supplies at home for when you need them.

 It is best to re-check your supplies at least every six months, to make sure you have a chance to replace older supplies before the emergency itself occurs.
 To get the full scoop on organizing medicines in your home check out the First Aid & Medicine Organizer Center Challenge, which is part of the 52 Weeks to an Organized Home Challenge.

 The first aid kit you keep handy in your home is meant to deal with minor first aid issues, and should be separate from the kit you keep with your emergency supplies.

 That's because you should have some easily accessible first aid supplies in your home that aren't necessarily mixed in with your disaster supplies.

 Further, the list below is merely a guide.
 Each family's needs are unique, so you may need to add or subtract items as circumstances change in your home, including as your children age (or new children are born).

 *Indicates you should have both a children’s version and adult version on hand, if needed.

-There are many types of booklets giving simple instructions for first aid, but the two I recommend include the following:
+There are many types of booklets giving simple instructions for first aid, and here are a few: